McDonald's Quarter Pounder with cheese

 YOU MAY ALSO LIKE

-This delicious crispy chicken in a citrusy sweet-and-sour chicken is the most popular dish at the huge Chinese take-out chain.
+This delicious crispy chicken in a citrusy sweet-and-sour sauce is the most popular dish at the huge Chinese take-out chain.
 Panda Express cooks all of its food in woks.
-If you don't have one of those, you can use a heavy skillet or a large saute pan.
+For my Panda Express Orange Chicken recipe below, you can use a wok, a heavy skillet, or a large sauté pan.

 Source: Even More Top Secret Recipes by Todd Wilbur.